SaltyGoo/saltygoo.github.io/class/sp_xvart.md

 ## The Xvart
 You are secretly the original Xvart, or are you?
 If anybody accuses you of having any magical or divine powers, you not only lose this ability forever, but you also never had it.
 All those weird things that might have happened because of this ability before were mere coincidences.

 Until then, you can recreate the effects of [any spell](/list/spells) with up to 4 spell dice.
 If you roll a double on your spell dice, a god accuses you of having magic powers.
+You can of course blame another Xvart nearby.